seabbs/personal-server/README.md

 This repository contains the docker containers and `docker-compose.yml`'s required to launch my personal server.
 Applications hosted by this server can be found at [apps.samabbott.co.uk](https://apps.samabbott.co.uk), although the server is designed to serve users from [samabbott.co.uk](https://www.samabbott.co.uk/#projects).

 Modification to another use case should be straightforward.
-Any suggestions for improvement are welcome.
+Any suggestions for improvements are welcome.

 ## Set-up

+The server can be launched using the following `bash` commands (implemented in the `set-up-server.sh` bash script) once the secrets folder has been setup as required.

 -  Add required secrets to the `secrets` folder.
 Subdirectories are named based on the container they provide secrets for.
 Required container secrets are listed in `containers/docker-compose.yml`